rapop/linux-networking-project/README.md

 ### Reconnection, heartbeats

 We could add a permanent heartbeats stream, so that when one side disconnect, the other side will enter into reconnection mode.

-### Msg types

-Msg types should ideally represent concrete commands like `PositionCommandMsg` instead of `DoubleVectorType` if we want to support multiple msg that should be deserialized as a vector of doubles.
-We should embed this command in the packet instead.